Pakistan: Trump seeks Imran Khan's help on Taliban talks

-ISLAMABAD (AP) — A Pakistani government spokesman says President Donald Trump has reached out to Prime Minister Imran Khan, sending him a letter seeking Islamabad's cooperation in bringing the Taliban to negotiating table to end the 17-year war in neighboring Afghanistan.
+ISLAMABAD (AP) — A Pakistani government spokesman says President Donald Trump has reached out to Prime Minister Imran Khan, sending him a letter seeking Islamabad's cooperation in bringing the Taliban to the negotiating table to end Afghanistan's 17-year war.

 The spokesman, Fawad Chaudhry, says Khan received Trump's letter on Monday morning.